 The comments were a mix of working mums taking offence to the quote and stay at home mums defending it or saying that the working mums had got the wrong end of the stick.

 I did actually take offence to it.
 How dare anyone assume what my daughter will remember.
 I will bet money that when she’s grown up she will remember the house she grew up in and the fun days out we had as a family, more than she’ll remember the fact that I worked to help pay for it all.

 It’s obviously easier to ignore all of these stupid comments and news stories and get on with your life, and most of the time I just think “f#%&ing idiots” and keep scrolling.

-But I’m a mum of a school aged child, and as she’s not around for me to look after all day anyway I don’t feel bad about working.
+But I’m a mum of a school-aged child, and as she’s not around for me to look after all day anyway I don’t feel bad about working.
 However, when you’re a working mum to a baby or toddler, not a day goes by when you don’t feel guilty for leaving your child with someone else while you go to work.
-When missing important milestones like first steps or words reduces you to tears because you were at work instead.
+When missing important milestones like first steps or words reduce you to tears because you were at work instead.
 These mums don’t need to come home and see someone spouting off about how they don’t make good mums or their child will just remember that they weren’t there.

 There’s no need to be made to feel guilty for providing for your family.

 There’s no need to feel guilty about showing your child that you’re a fantastic role model who works hard.